 When it comes to politics, Danielle, none of the people in the past two days had plans that would allow them to carry out the nonsense that they put out.

-There's their plans are too expensive.
+Their plans are too expensive.

-Their plans are dreamy, their plans count on changing the constitution.
+Their plans count on changing the Constitution.

 I mean, that in and of itself shows you what's going on.

-And I think one of the reasons why Joe Biden has such a hard time is because I don't know if he believes in this socialist communist mindset, but yet he you know he's an establishment guy who just wants to be elected and be in office.
+And I think one of the reasons why Joe Biden has such a hard time is because I don't know if he believes in this socialist communist mindset, but yet he, you know, he's an establishment guy who just wants to be elected and be in office.

 He's proven that through 30 years of work.